nickcarls0n/userlogin/README.md

 ## Why I built this project this way

-- Using Create React App is a quick way to get up and running, I have used React Router DOM on a number of other projects making it an easy choice for rendering pages.
+- Using Create React App is a quick way to get up and running.
+I have used React Router DOM on a number of other projects making it an easy choice for rendering pages.
 - I have been wanting to explore setting up cloud storage database.
 Creating a simple register / login system seemed like the best "real world" solution to build to get better understanding of cloud storage.
 - I went with AWS for the first cloud exploration project as it shows up as a requested skill.